 Since the late 90s, whenever someone copped a new gaming console – Be it an Xbox, Playstation or Windows, the first game on their wishlist was always Grand Theft Auto.
 Driving an Infernus down the Vice City coastal strip or doing The Green Sabre mission in San Andreas certainly has an unmatched charm.
-More so, the cheats, guns and mods literally allowed you to jump into a fully customisable reality with a real ‘No Holds Barred’ feeling.
+More so, the cheats, guns, and mods literally allowed you to jump into a fully customizable reality with a real ‘No Holds Barred’ feeling.
 I mean, what else would a teenager want?
 It’s a no-brainer.
 However, we wonder how did this singular open-world franchise blow up?
 What led to its success?
-And why was it so controversial that Australia, Germany and Great Brittain were banning it?
+And why was it so controversial that Australia, Germany, and Great Britain were banning it?

 First, let’s talk numbers

 Today, with a total of 16 editions, they’ve sold over 350 million copies, and with their last installment, Grand Theft Auto V with 150 million+ sales alone.
 It managed to rack up more than a billion dollars in just 24 hours of release.
 Back in May of 2020, the game was available for free on Steam and is reported to have seen close to 20 million downloads causing the site to crash.
 It’s also the third best-selling game of all time, after Tetris and Minecraft, and the most popular video game of the last decade.
 Despite GTA V making its debut in 2013, it reported over 140 million active players across platforms in Q4 of 2020.

 How it all began